aghanoury/m202a-wifi-sensing/docs/index.md

-# Abstract
+# Optimizing WiFi Sensing for Human Activity Recognition with Reduced Sampling Rates

-Provide a brief overview of the project objhectives, approach, and results.
+TODO: Provide a brief overview of the project objhectives, approach, and results.

 Recent studies have developed different sensing applications like human activity recognition (HAR) using WiFi channel state information (CSI)